Trophy Cup in Tulare helps cap Valley racing season

-The 23rd annual Trophy Cup rolls into Tulare Thunderbowl Raceway Thursday through Saturday nights.
+The 23rd annual Trophy Cup rolls into Tulare Thunderbowl Raceway on Thursday through Saturday nights.

-The event is the virtual season finale for racing in the central San Joaquin Valley – and arguably the biggest of the region, too.
-The driver who garners the most points in the Trophy Cup’s unique three-day format will be crowned champion and is guaranted a $20,000 payday.
-All 25 starters in Saturday night’s 50-lap feature race is guaranted of winning at least $2,050.
+The event is the virtual season finale for racing in the central San Joaquin Valley – and arguably the biggest in the region, too.
+The driver who garners the most points in the Trophy Cup’s unique three-day format will be crowned champion and is guaranteed a $20,000 payday.

+Each of the 25 starters in Saturday night’s 50-lap feature race is guaranteed to win at least $2,050.

 Seventy-eight sprint cars powered by 360-cubic-inch engines are pre-entered for this week’s action on the one-third-mile clay oval at the Tulare County Fairgrounds.
 The track was recently renovated, with more room added on the bottom cushion to allow for more passing.